Rgedit logo

 For more info please check the help files (also included with the latest release).

-rgedit was developed initially on ArchLinux Archlinux (Openbox), Debian Lenny Debian Lenny (Gnome), Fedora 13 Fedora (Xfce) and currently on Debian Squeeze Debian Lenny (Xfce).
-I test it also on various flavours of Ubuntu Ubuntu (Gnome), OpenSuse OpenSuse (Xfce), SalixOS SalixOS (Xfce) and CentOS CentOS (Gnome).
+rgedit was developed initially on ArchLinux Archlinux (Openbox), Debian Lenny Debian Lenny (Gnome), Fedora 13 Fedora (Xfce), Debian Squeeze Debian Lenny (Xfce) and currently on Ubuntu Ubuntu (Gnome).
+I test it also on various flavours of OpenSuse OpenSuse (Xfce/KDE), SalixOS SalixOS (Xfce) and CentOS CentOS (Gnome/KDE).

 News